bayareala8s/Architecting-on-Azure/Databricks/Internals/README.md

-Sure!
 Here's a step-by-step explanation of how Databricks works internally when you submit a PySpark program:

 ### Step 1: **Submit PySpark Program through Notebook**